The Gig Economy Has Never Been Tested by a Pandemic

 One silver lining could be that the tracking the companies do of their drivers and riders can make the work of epidemiologists easier, Vines noted.
 In recent years, during a measles outbreak, health officials were able to contact drivers who had been exposed to the disease by their riders.
 Still, it’s hard to find this comforting.

 Imagine another not-far-fetched scenario.
-If people see there is a public-health crisis unfolding, they might begin to make large orders on Amazon to stock up.
-But Amazon itself could easily suffer under an outbreak.
+If people see a public-health crisis unfolding, they might begin to make large orders on Amazon to stock up.
+But Amazon itself could easily suffer during an outbreak.
 Given the demanding labor policies of the retail behemoth and its subcontracted delivery companies, workers might be unlikely to want to miss shifts if they’re feeling a little under the weather.
 It could just be sniffles—but what if it’s COVID-19?
 An outbreak at one or more key facilities could cause the infrastructure that provides delivery services to falter just as demand surges.
 Suddenly, the convenience of having all the supplies you need to weather an outbreak arrive at your doorstep would disappear.

 For every little thing in modern life, a “servant economy” app exists.
 If schools are out, will demand at Care.com surge?
 If people don’t want to run out for dog food, will they turn to Chewy and Pet Plate?
 The dark side of hitting buttons on a phone and having things happen out there in the world is that other people—humans susceptible to viral infection—have to make all those things happen.

 No one knows yet how serious a COVID-19 outbreak will be in America, nor how disruptive it will prove for everyday life in any given place.
-But even if the virological properties of the disease are less nasty than early reporting implies, some Americans may witness a grim vision of a technological future that few imagined.
+But even if the virological properties of the disease are less nasty than early reporting implies, some Americans may witness a grim technological future that few imagined.
 Crossbreeding this disease with the nation’s platform economy might mean that the rich will shelter in place, safe and sound, while the poor troll through the streets, taking their chances for a necessary payday.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.